GoogleChrome/developer.chrome.com/site/en/blog/third-party-scripts/index.md

 For now, those actively looking for updates can refer to posts on the [blink-dev](https://groups.google.com/a/chromium.org/g/blink-dev) group.

-*With special thanks to Leena Sohoni-Kasture, Jeremy Wagner, Gilberto Cocchi, Kenji Baheux, Alex N. Jose, Melissa Mitchell, Yoav Weiss, Kouhei Ueno, Kentaro Hara for their feedback and contributions.*
+*With special thanks to Leena Sohoni-Kasture, Jeremy Wagner, Gilberto Cocchi, Kenji Baheux, Kouhei Ueno, Kentaro Hara, Alex N. Jose, Melissa Mitchell, Yoav Weiss, Shunya Shishido, and Minoru Chikamune for their feedback and contributions.*